Reaches across the Navy, Marine Corps, Department of Defense, academia, and industry

 At the direction of the Secretary of the Navy, the Naval Postgraduate School leverages its long-standing experience and expertise in the research and education of robotics and unmanned systems to support the Navy's mission.
 The Consortium for Robotics and Unmanned Systems Education and Research (CRUSER) serves as a vehicle to align currently disparate research efforts and integrate academic courses across discipline boundaries.
 CRUSER Charter Document (2017)

-The Naval Postgraduate School is envisioning a new public-private facility near the main campus - the Sea, Land, and Air Military Robotics (SLAMR) facility.
+The Naval Postgraduate School is envisioning a new public-private facility near the main campus - the Sea, Land, Air Military Research (SLAMR) facility.
 The SLAMR facility will be a multi-domain distributed environment for integrated operational robotic/autonomous system education and research.
 We are looking for your help to shape the future of this facility!

 Camp Roberts, CA